Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/shopify.md

 - Customer data (for example, email) securely relayed server-side.
 - No extra scripts on the sensitive and secure checkout pages.
 - Accurate marketing attribution, even when customers use ad-blockers or cookie opt-outs.
-- More reliable and trustyworthy than client-side events (as it represents final, concluded transactions or states within Shopify).
+- More reliable and trustworthy than client-side events because it represents final, concluded transactions and states within Shopify.

 ## Considerations
 - The Amplitude app is free to install.